JeevanRJ/jeevanrj.github.io/_pages/research.md

 The overarching goal of my research is to translate these data-driven insights into the <strong>design and control of human–machine systems</strong> that jointly optimize <strong>human performance, system effectiveness, and safety</strong>.

+Following is a short description of my research work.
+Selected analysis code and tools are available on my [GitHub repository](https://github.com/JeevanRJ?tab=repositories).

 </div>

 <hr style="margin: 2.5em 0;">